-"The Swiss National Museum Zurich received a modern extension with the impressive new building in August 2016.
+"The Swiss National Museum Zurich received a modern extension with the impressive new building.
 Behind its over 100-year-old walls, history comes to life as visitors gain an insight into how previous generations lived, thought and felt.

 With everything from substantive legacies of art and crafts to ordinary everyday objects, the museum reveals the life of the Swiss, from prehistory to the present.
 Special exhibitions focus on socially relevant issues, offering a temporary change of perspective.
 Gustav Gull built the Swiss National Museum in 1898 to mark the 50th anniversary of the first federal constitution.
 The museum building, set between the main train station and the Platzspitz Park, is reminiscent of a fairytale castle.